jkuhno/ragis/README.md

 On the **left import element**, upload a csv you want to analyze.
 From sample data you can use files from `/data/test/Sample inputs`.
 Same thing as with the context files, if using your own data.
 You can inspect the input on the right pane **Input data inspector**.

 When data is loaded for context and input is imported, click **Generate**.
-The false positive analysis will appear in the *Output* window.
+The false positive analysis will appear in the *Output* box.
 Change inputs by importing other input csvs.

 #### Optional: "Azure connection"